 If you have friends or family visiting Lexington, they’ll find dozens of pet-friendly hotels where they can stay with their dogs.
 A few of the most popular dog-friendly hotels in the city include Candlewood Suites, Embassy Suites, and Clarion Hotel Lexington.

 Lexington is home to a diverse range of dog breeds.
 Some of the most popular breeds in the city include Labs, Golden Retrievers, Beagles, Shih Tzus, Poodles, Cockapoos, Bichon Frise, Dachshunds, and Chihuahuas.
 No matter which breed you choose to bring into your family, your new pup will find many of its peers across the city.

-Dachshunds Everywhere in Kentucky
+Collies Everywhere in Kentucky